Exploring Cross-lingual Latent Transplantation: Mutual Opportunities and Open Challenges: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have showcased their remarkable versatility across a wide range of downstream tasks~\citep{zhao2023survey, liu2023pre, dong2022survey, wei2022emergent, wei2022chain, shanahan2022talking}, as well as their evident generalizability and adaptability in multilingual scenarios.
-However, the significant imbalances in their multilingual capabilities and cultural adaptability still remain challenges that researchers are striving to resolve~\citep{ye2023language, li2024culturellm, shi2024culturebank, qin2024multilingual}.
-These issues primarily stem from their unbalanced training corpora, which is predominantly in English, leading to these models being termed \textit{English-centric} LLMs~\citep{brown2020language, zhang2022opt, touvron2023llama, biderman2023pythia}.
+\IEEEPARstart{I}{n} recent years, large language models (LLMs) have showcased their remarkable versatility across a wide range of downstream tasks~\cite{zhao2023survey, liu2023pre, dong-etal-2024-survey, wei2022emergent, wei2022chain, shanahan2024talking}, as well as their evident generalizability and adaptability in multilingual scenarios.
+However, the significant imbalances in their multilingual capabilities and cultural adaptability still remain challenges that researchers are striving to resolve~\cite{ye2023language, li2024culturellm, shi2024culturebank, qin2024multilingual, ye-etal-2024-globesumm}.
+These issues primarily stem from their unbalanced training corpora, which is predominantly in English, leading to these models being termed \textit{English-centric} LLMs~\cite{brown2020language, zhang2022opt, touvron2023llama, biderman2023pythia}.

-Existing methods for these challenges primarily focus on \textit{Multilingual Pretraining} and \textit{Cross-lingual Transfer}.
-Multilingual Pretraining involves initially or continuously training models on diverse multilingual datasets to develop an overall improvement of their multilingual capabilities~\citep{lin2021few, scao2022bloom, gao2024multilingual, li2024prealign}.
-While Cross-lingual Transfer leverages knowledge from high-resource languages to enhance the performance of low-resource languages through fine-tuning techniques~\citep{reid2022role, cahyawijaya-etal-2023-instructalign, ye2023language, khurana2024cross}.
-However, these training-based methods have shown potential limitations like ``curse of multilinguality'', a form of negative interference~\citep{conneau-etal-2020-unsupervised, wang-etal-2020-negative}, where expanding too much languages during pretraining eventually leads to a decline.
+Existing effective and widely adopted methods towards these challenges primarily focus on \textit{Multilingual Pretraining}, \textit{Multilingual Fine-tuning} and \textit{Language-specific Fine-tuning}.
+Multilingual pretraining involves initially or continuously training models on diverse multilingual corpus to develop an overall improvement of their basic multilingual capabilities~\cite{lin-etal-2022-shot, scao2022bloom, gao2024multilingual, li2024prealign}.
+While multilingual fine-tuning leverages supervised multilingual datasets to further enhance models' performance on downstream multilingual tasks~\cite{conneau-etal-2020-unsupervised, chen-etal-2024-monolingual, indurthi-etal-2024-improving, kew-etal-2024-turning}.
+And different from the above joint multilingual learning techniques, language-specific fine-tuning focuses on fine-tuning a model on a specific language or language group, often to improve performance in that particular linguistic context~\cite{reid-artetxe-2023-role, cahyawijaya-etal-2023-instructalign, ye2023language, khurana2024cross}.

+However, these training-based methods have shown potential limitations.
+Joint multilingual pre-training and fine-tuning methods face the challenge of ``curse of multilinguality''~\cite{conneau-etal-2020-unsupervised, wang-etal-2020-negative}, a form of negative interference, where expanding too many languages during joint training can lead to a noticeable performance decline.
+In addition, while language-specific fine-tuning techniques are effective for individual languages, they still face generalization issues in multilingual scenarios.